Helping family and friends

 • If your family member is unable to borrow enough to buy unless they can include your income on the application, they’re unlikely to have the ability to borrow enough to buy you out from your share in the future.
 This means it’s likely that the only way you can get your ‘investment’ paid out is by them selling their home to a third party.

-It is important to think through all these implications and that you can agree on a realistic exit plan for this arrangement.
+It is important to think through all these implications and that you can agree on a realistic exit plan for this arrangement to even seriously consider it.
 How will you be bought out?
 Who can decide when the property will be sold?
 What if either of your circumstances change?
 How will you share any positive or negative equity?

 Lasting Powers of Attorney